Event briefs: Nov. 8

 November’s free family music program sponsored by the Friends of the Carmel Valley Library will be held on Wednesday, Nov.
 14 at 7 p.m. in the library’s community room.
 It will feature flutist Elena Yarritu and pianist Katherine Dvoskin in an eclectic program of music for flute, alto flute and piccolo by Ian Clarke, Georges Hüe, Philippe Hersant, Leos Janácek and Yuko Uebayashi.

-Yarritu, in addition to mentoring young talent, serves as artistic director of the Family Concert Series and performs as principal flutist of the
+Yarritu, in addition to mentoring young talent, serves as artistic director of the Family Concert Series and performs as principal flutist of the La Jolla Symphony.
+Katherine Dvoskin, a local pianist and teacher, performs regularly in San Diego as a collaborative artist.

 The library is located at 3919 Townsgate Drive in Carmel Valley.